-Complete the following prerequisite courses within the past 5 years with a minimum grade of B and a minimum GPA in these prerequisites of 3.00 (based on a 4.00 scale).
+Completion of the following prerequisite courses within the past 5 years with a minimum grade of B and a minimum GPA in these prerequisites of 3.0 (based on 4.0).

 - Lifespan Human Development, 3 credits

 - Psychopathology/Abnormal Psychology, 3 credits

 - Statistics, 3 credits

 - AP credits are not accepted as fulfillment of prerequisite courses.

 - S grades are not accepted as fulfillment of prerequisite courses (with the exception of prerequisite courses taken during Spring 2020).

 - Completion of a baccalaureate degree: Students are admitted into the Doctor of Occupational Therapy (OTD) program after successful completion of a baccalaureate degree with a minimum cumulative GPA of 3.0 (based on 4.0).